brettski/dotfiles/README.md

 ### Bootstrap The Dotfiles

 Run the shell script to setup the dotfiles goo.
 It will ask if you want to setup for zsh or bash.
 Linking files from `$HOME` folder will overwrite those files in your home folder.
 Ensure there are no configurations you wish to copy in to the dotfile folder versions of those files first.
+It's probably a good idea to same them somewhere first. 😉

 `% ./bootstrap.sh`